StenAL/Baltic-stocks/README.md

 ## Tools
 Baltic Stocks uses Java and MariaDB for its backend and a React and TypeScript for frontend.
 Deployment is automated using GitHub Actions and AWS.
-The deployed backend is fully containerized using Docker.
+The deployed backend is containerized using Docker.

-## Reflections
-Back when I started this project I was somewhat new to React and just started hacking together code that worked.
-If I were to redo this project, I'd do the following differently
-* Use functional components and React Hooks instead of classes.
-Some of the classes have currently grown quite large with complex and intertwined state management that could be avoided by using hooks
-* Use a more centralized state management model (either Redux or context Hooks).
-Currently most state is stored in the huge App class and is modified with callbacks that have to be passed down multiple levels.
-* Use a prebuilt component library instead of creating my own implementation for everything (mostly the big table)
-* Use Sass instead of vanilla CSS

-Backend-wise I'm pretty satisfied with the stack and overall structure of this project.

 ## Development
-To locally run this you need [Java 11](https://adoptopenjdk.net/), [NodeJS](https://nodejs.org/en/),
+To locally run this you need [Java 17](https://adoptium.net/), [NodeJS](https://nodejs.org/en/),
 [Docker + Docker Compose](https://docs.docker.com/get-docker/) or [MariaDB](https://mariadb.org/download/),
 [Gradle](https://gradle.org/install/) (optional).